 Do I have to pay for medical treatment here in Cardiff?

 Prescriptions issued by the doctor are free of charge to everyone in Wales.
-Eye tests and dental treatment however, you will have to pay for as these are not covered by the NHS.
+However, you will be required to pay for eye tests and dental treatment as these are not covered by the NHS.

-Student Visitor visa holders and students studying on courses of less than 6 months are strongly advised to take out medical insurance for the whole duration of the course.
+Students studying on a short-term study visa and students studying on courses of less than 6 months are strongly advised to take out medical insurance for the whole duration of the course.
 Taking out health insurance is also advised in case of emergencies.
 For example if you were required to return home as the NHS would not cover this cost.
 Please see website below for more helpful information:

 If you would like to receive free medical advice in a non-emergency situation without going to your doctor you can contact NHS Direct.
 NHS Direct is a national health line which provides expert health advice and information relating to all health related queries.
 The health line is operated by qualified health professionals who aim to give you the best advice possible.
 The NHS Direct helpline is open 24 hours a day, 365 days a year.
 The telephone number is 0845 46 47.